 Attendance: You will get the most out of this class if you actively participate.
 To that end, there will be graded assignments that require you to be present in class.
-I realize that some absences are unavoidable, so I will drop your four lowest days (two weeks worth of class), no questions asked.
-You will need to provide documentation of excusable absences for more than four days to be dropped.
-There is no penalty for missing class beyond a zero grade on the assignments missed.
+I realize that some absences are unavoidable, so I will drop your six lowest days (two weeks worth) of regular in-class work, no questions asked.
+Similar flexibility exists for Concept Quizzes and Recitation Quizzes (see "Grading" below).
+If there are reasonable circumstances causing you to miss more assignments than I drop, accommodations will be made on a case-by-case basis.

-Missed Assignments/Exams: The only assignment that I will accept late is homework, at a 20% penalty per day.
-If you are aware of an impending conflict with the scheduled time of an exam or other assignment, you should let me know as early in the semester as possible.
+Missed Exams: If you are aware of an impending conflict with the scheduled time of an exam, you should let me know as early in the semester as possible.
 In these cases, accommodations will be provided as long as the circumstances are reasonable and you can provide appropriate documentation.
 In cases where prior arrangements have not been made, missed exams can only be made up after the fact in cases of documented emergency, and only if you contact me within 48 hours of the missed exam.
-Otherwise, missed assignments and exams earn a zero grade.